zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 To download the Zowe SMP/E package, open your web browser and go to the [Zowe Download](https://www.zowe.org/download.html) website.
 Click the **Zowe SMP/E FMID AZWE002** button to save the file to a folder on your desktop.

 You will receive one ZIP package on your desktop.
-You can extract the following files from the package.
+Extract the following files from the package.
+You may need to use the `unzip` command at a terminal rather than an unzip utility.

   - **AZWE002.pax.Z (binary)**